schloing/not-vim/README.md

 - luajit (optional)
 - libuv
 - nng
+- nvtree
+- yyjson

-libuv and nng are automatically installed by the build script
+if cloned with --recursive, libuv, nng, nvtree, yyjson are compiled by build script and linked appropriately

 ### Makefile
 ```sh